Estimated reading time: 13 minutes

 Increased compliance and disciplined assessment of Employees and Employee Relations

-As the details of the Employment Rights Bill are finalised and ACAS consultations proceed, the detail and time lines for these changes will be become clear.
+As the details of the Employment Rights Bill are finalised and the consultation processes on each of the proposals proceed, the detail and time lines for these changes will become clear.

-- Update your employee contracts for the enhanced leave rights and sick pay.
+• Update your employee contracts for the enhanced leave rights and sick pay to be ready for when these changes come into force.

 More regulation, more litigation & ET Claims